skipperkongen/declarative-cartography/sql_wiki/constraint_evaluation/proximity_joinmethod.md

 # Finding (pairs of) records that are close together

-## Experiments with running time

-Using US Airports (13K records) with GIST index on wkb_geometry.

-The general structure of query
+The general structure of proximity query (spatial join):

 ```sql
 SELECT